OpenCilk/www.opencilk.org/CONTRIBUTING.md

 - **Time.** Every time you save your changes with Netlify CMS, no matter how trivial, it takes 2-3 minutes to see the result, because that's how long it takes Netlify to regenerate the deploy-preview of that PR.
 Alternatively, with a local fork of the repository, you can work on the PR and see the results of each edit in 2-3 seconds, because regenerating your instance of the site on `localhost` is that much faster than regenerating on Netlify.
 - **Comments.** Every time you save your changes with Netlify CMS, it adds a generic "Update" comment to GitHub.
- Alternatively, if you use git to push commits to this PR, you can write your own comments so that each change is documented.
+ Alternatively, if you use git to push commits to the PR, you can write your own comments so that each change is documented.

 #### Logging in